 - information on the publication processes (peer review, writing a cover letter, responding to reviewer comments)

 Optional: (bi-)weekly online Q&A sessions, peer-feedback training, one-on-one consultations with text feedback.

 Dr. Martina Michalikova is a biologist and computational neuroscientist who obtained her doctoral title in 2016 from the Humboldt-Universität zu Berlin.
 During her PostDoc period she acquired further qualification as a writing consultant specializing in scientific writing in English as a second language.
 Since 2017, she is working as a freelance trainer in scientific writing & publishing, giving workshops, leading writing groups, and providing individual writing support as a coach & consultant.

-I strongly advice other colleagues to join the Writing Laboratory.
-I saw myself doing within 5 days things that I would never have been able to do within a month!
+I strongly advice other colleagues to join the course.
+I saw myself doing within 5 days things that I would have never been able to do within a month!